CaptainCrowbar/unicorn-lib/unicorn/file.md

 * `void` **`copy_file`**`(const U8string& src, const U8string& dst, uint32_t flags = 0)`
 * `void` **`copy_file`**`(const NativeString& src, const NativeString& dst, uint32_t flags = 0)`

 Copy a file.
-If the `fs_recurse` flag is used, this will copy a directory recursively; otherwise, it will fail if the source file is a directory.
-If the `fs_overwrite` flag is used, an existing file of the same name will be deleted if possible; otherwise, the copy will fail.
-If the existing destination file is a directory, it will only be replaced if the `fs_recurse` flag is also present (regardless of whether the source is a directory).
+If the `File::recurse` flag is used, this will copy a directory recursively; otherwise, it will fail if the source file is a directory.
+If the `File::overwrite` flag is used, an existing file of the same name will be deleted if possible; otherwise, the copy will fail.
+If the existing destination file is a directory, it will only be replaced if the `File::recurse` flag is also present (regardless of whether the source is a directory).
 Regardless of flags, it will always fail if the source and destination are the same.
 Symbolic links will be copied as links; the linked file will not be copied.

 This will throw `std::system_error` if anything goes wrong.
 This is necessarily a non-atomic operation; there is always the possibility that an